 JS Dependencies: The JS dependency management is done on the serverside by EGW, so it cannot be used or tested when using the standalone test method (see below).
 However, you can mark dependencies by using the syntax.
 Note that this comment has to start in the first 16 lines.
-More information on that topic can be found in the preamble of class.egw_include_mgr.inc.php in phpgwapi.
+More information on that topic can be found in the preamble of in phpgwapi.